ivangeorgiew/react-redux-saga-tutorial/README.md

 - Once you initiate the development server with `npm start`, you can go to http://locahost:3000 to see the running app

+### Step 2 - write out everything from now on instead of copy/pasting:
+- Go and do the react tutorial at https://reactjs.org/tutorial/tutorial.html#adding-time-travel if you haven't already
+-